AleandroPresta/django-university-website/README.md

-# django-university-website
+# Django University Website
-University website (from older repo) but deployed with django
+University website (from older repo) but deployed with django.